Nutrition

 19. Sausage and Peppers

-Savory selections like sausage and peppers sometimes sound more like a lunch or dinner dish than an early morning option.
-But expanding your definition of what a low-carb breakfast lets you incorporate this meat and vegetable combination for a protein packed pick-me-up to get your day off to a flying start.
+Savory selections like sausage and sweet peppers sometimes sound more like a lunch or dinner dish than an early morning option.
+But expanding your definition of what a low-carb breakfast lets you incorporate this meat and vegetable combination for a protein-packed pick-me-up to get your day off to a flying start.

-Choose a leaner sausage link or patty and sizzle it up in a frying pan with chopped green or red bell peppers for a fajita-style dish.
+Choose a leaner sausage link or patty and sizzle it up in a frying pan with chopped bell peppers.
 To keep the carb count low, be mindful of the sausage you choose, opting for varieties without added fillers or grains.

-A plate of sausage and peppers is a good low-carb breakfast idea.
+Sausage and bell peppers is a good low-carb breakfast idea

 via Canva